JShengApollo/asst5/README.md

 ```

 ## 6) Page Rank in Spark (70 Points)
 In this problem, you will learn how to implement the PageRank algorithm in Spark.
 You can start experimenting with small randomly generated graphs (assume graph has no dead-ends), provided at `data/page_rank/small.txt` and `data/page_rank/full.txt`.
-There are 100 nodes (n = 100) in the small graph and 1000 nodes (n = 1000) in the full graph, and m = 8192 edges, 1000 of which form a directed cycle (through all the nodes) which ensures that the graph is connected.
+There are 100 nodes (`n = 100`) in the small graph and 1000 nodes (`n = 1000`) in the full graph, and `m = 8192` edges, 1000 of which form a directed cycle (through all the nodes) which ensures that the graph is connected.
 It is easy to see that the existence of such a cycle ensures that there are no dead ends in the graph.
 There may be multiple directed edges between a pair of nodes, and your solution should treat them as the same edge.
 The first column in `data/page_rank/full.txt` refers to the source node, and the second column refers to the destination node.

-Implementation hint: You may choose to store the PageRank vector r either in memory or as an RDD.
+Implementation hint: You may choose to store the PageRank vector `r` either in memory or as an RDD.
 Only the matrix of links is too large to store in memory.

-Let the matrix M be an (n x n) matrix such that for any i and j between [1, n], M_{ji} = 1/deg(i) if there exists a directed edge from i to j, and 0 otherwise (Here M_{ji} is the j'th row and i'th column entry of M).
-Here, deg(i) is the number of outgoing edges from node i in the graph.
+Let the matrix `M` be an `(n x n)` matrix such that for any `i` and `j` between `[1, n]`, `M_{ji} = 1/deg(i)` if there exists a directed edge from `i` to `j`, and 0 otherwise (Here `M_{ji}` is the `j`'th row and `i`'th column entry of `M`).
+Here, `deg(i)` is the number of outgoing edges from node `i` in the graph.
 If there are multiple edges in the same direction between two nodes, treat them as a single edge.

-By the definition of PageRank, assuming 1 − β to be the teleport probability, and denoting the PageRank vector by the column vector r, we have the following equation:
+By the definition of PageRank, assuming `1 − β` to be the teleport probability, and denoting the PageRank vector by the column vector `r`, we have the following equation:
 ```
 r = 1[(1 - β)/n] + β*M*r,
 ```

-where 1[...] is the (n × 1) vector with all entries equal to (1 - β)/n, and M*r computes the matrix-vector multiplication between the matrix of links M, and the page rank vector r.
+where `1[...]` is the `(n × 1)` vector with all entries equal to `(1 - β)/n`, and `M*r` computes the matrix-vector multiplication between the matrix of links `M`, and the page rank vector `r`.

 Based on this equation, the iterative procedure to compute PageRank works as follows:
 ```